Is your toddler getting too big for their nursery? Try out these tips to create a timeless bedroom for your child.

 ChooseThe Ideal Color Palette For Your Kid

 Think about the location of the room and the amount of light that it receives.
 If the room is dark and located in a corner in the home, you will have to choose a palette with pastel shades that would lighten up the room.
 Try to limit your suggestions to bright and highly saturated hues.
-Try to stick to colours that do not mean “baby” but rather “baby boy” or “baby girl”.
+Try to stick to colors that do not mean “baby” but rather “baby boy” or “baby girl”.
 This way you do not have to repaint the room once again in five years.

 Go With The Furniture That you prefer